mimblewimble/grin-rfcs/text/0000-slatepack.md

 All chosen parameters except for `MAX_MESSAGES` should be changeable without breaking armored slates as whitespace and newlines are removed during decoding and in the case of message breaks, the error check code is over the entire slate payload. `MAX_MESSAGES` cannot exceed 9 because they would be rejected by clients as invalid since the regex will not match.
 Slates larger than this should use synchronous transport for a better user and developer experience.

-### Example SlatePack JSON Object
+### Example Slatepack JSON Object

 #### Plain Text

-In this plain text example, neither the sender nor the receiver wish to share a `SlatePack Address`
+In this plain text example, neither the sender nor the receiver wish to share a `SlatepackAddress`

 ```
 {